VICTORIA

 Hope Kuchel of Mildura is an Aboriginal leader with a passion for cultural resilience and academic excellence.
 Her innovative thesis in criminology challenges traditional justice approaches by integrating Aboriginal knowledge systems.
 At the Koorie Youth Council, she developed a youth engagement framework for the Victorian Government.
 Hope spearheads initiatives that empower Aboriginal voices and mentor youth, promoting community-driven change.
 Her international exposure and collaboration with prestigious institutions expand her impact globally.
 Hope's journey showcases her resilience and dedication to uplifting her community.
 Through her mentorship and advocacy, she inspires the next generation of Aboriginal voices, breaking down barriers and fostering inclusive spaces for young people.

-Marissa Williamson Pohlman of Flemington is a proud Ngarrindjeri woman, a groundbreaking athlete, and a cultural advocate.
+Marissa Williamson Pohlman of Flemington is a proud Aboriginal woman, a groundbreaking athlete, and a cultural advocate.
 As Australia's first female Indigenous Olympic boxer and winner of 2023 Australian Elite Boxing Championships, she challenges gender bias and shatters expectations.
 Marissa's work as Heritage Policy Officer champions Indigenous rights and promotes cultural representation.
 Overcoming personal and professional obstacles, she inspires Indigenous youth to pursue their dreams and embrace their heritage.
 Marissa's resilience and dedication shine through her historic wins, including the Arthur Tunstall Trophy.
 Her achievements foster a sense of pride and empowerment, leaving a lasting impact on sports and society while amplifying Indigenous voices.

 Tarlee Atkinson of Thomastown is an emerging leader in her community at just 23.
 A proud Yorta Yorta woman and qualified Aboriginal Health Practitioner, she provides culturally safe, trauma-informed care at First Peoples' Health and Wellbeing (FPHW).
 Her work has significantly reduced suicide attempts and overdoses, offering support to patients facing mental health and addiction issues.
 Tarlee's resilience and dedication inspire both patients and colleagues.
 Her intuitive approach and cultural competence have made her a trusted and respected clinician, providing comfort and healing to her community.
 Tarlee's commitment to continuous learning and her impactful contributions set her apart as a beacon of hope and change.